Southern question: Political situation

-In February 1861, the representatives of the unified regions met in Turin for the first time, and a month later, by the grace of God and the will of the nation, they conferred the title of King of Italy on Victor Emmanuel.
-How he would govern, however, remained to be seen.

-The king and court had been excommunicated because of the invasion of the eastern part of the Papal States, and Catholics were forbidden to participate in political life.
-Most rulers did not know the south at all, having never traveled further south than Naples or having spent long years in exile as opponents of the Bourbons.
-They were convinced that the wealth of the south had remained untapped because of past mismanagement, and that only the unification of Italy would unlock its hidden riches.
+In February 1861, the representatives of the unified regions met in Turin for the first time, and a month later, by the grace of God and the will of the nation, they conferred the title of King of Italy on Victor Emmanuel II; however, it was not clear how he would govern.
+The King and court had been excommunicated because of the invasion of the eastern part of the Papal States, and Catholics were forbidden to participate in political life.
+Most rulers did not know the south at all, having never travelled further south than Naples or having spent long years in exile as opponents of the Bourbons.
+They were convinced that the wealth of the south had remained untapped because of past mismanagement and that only the unification of Italy would unlock its hidden riches.
 They were unaware of the poverty of the countryside and the state of the infrastructure, and this led them, among other things, to impose taxes that exceeded what the territory could pay.
-Moreover, voting was by census, so southern deputies were more probably to represent the demands of the landowners than those of the people.
+Moreover, voting was by census, so southern deputies were more likely to represent the demands of the landowners than those of the people.